Why Do Some People Refuse to Wear a Face Mask in Public?

 Not wearing a face mask invites public shaming, not to mention boosts your risk of COVID-19.
 So what keeps some of us from putting one on?

-But that was several weeks ago, and the message is now clear: Wearing a face mask helps to reduce transmission of the coronavirus.
+But that was nearly a year ago, and the message is now clear: Wearing a face mask helps to reduce transmission of the coronavirus.
 On top of the CDC advice, most states have issued their own rules regarding face coverings.
-On June 23, Washington was the latest to announce a statewide mandate requiring that all residents wear face masks in any indoor public space, as well as outdoors if they can’t adhere to social distancing.
+Last August, Vermont was the latest to announce a statewide mandate requiring that all residents wear face masks in any indoor public space, as well as outdoors if they can't adhere to social distancing.

 But some people still refuse to put on a mask or face covering when they leave the house, regardless of the rules in their local area.
 To be clear, we're talking about people who should be wearing a mask, per the CDC, which includes almost all healthy kids and adults.
 "Cloth face coverings should NOT be worn by children under the age of 2 or anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove the mask without assistance," according to the CDC.

-And on June 24, a Florida woman stood up at a meeting of the Palm Beach County Commissioners and declared, “I don’t wear a mask for the same reason I don’t wear underwear, things gotta breathe.”
-(In Florida, many areas have ordered residents to wear face masks at all times when in public, following skyrocketing numbers of COVID-19 diagnoses in recent weeks.)
+And on June 24, 2020, a Florida woman stood up at a meeting of the Palm Beach County Commissioners and declared, "I don't wear a mask for the same reason I don't wear underwear, things gotta breathe."
+(In Florida, many areas have ordered residents to wear face masks at all times when in public, following skyrocketing numbers of COVID-19 diagnoses throughout the state.)

 The comment from the unidentified woman in Florida was met with laughter and some cheers.
 But for many people who are following the rules and wearing a face mask when they're out in public, it's no joke.
 In fact, it can be infuriating, because people like this are flaunting rules meant to slow the spread of a deadly disease.